zazuko/kopflos/README.md

 ## Getting started

-A hydra-box API is essentially an [expressjs](https://expressjs.com) app where it is yet another middleware.
+Hydra-box API is an [expressjs](https://expressjs.com) middleware.
 Three main steps are necessary to set it up:

 1. Create a Hydra `ApiDocumentation` graph
 1. Add terms to declare how specific operations are implemented